 James' responsibility as Diving Officer includes overseeing the safety of all diving in the club as well as awarding qualifications.
 Despite the emphasis on safety, the Diving Officer also exists to promote diving within the club and ensure that a diverse range of dives are being organised for all divers.

 Laura is a second year student in Marine Biology and Oceanography.
 She learnt to dive in Malta in 2017-2018 and joined SUSAC at the beginning of her first year, before becoming the Membership and Other Agencies Officer.
 She always tries to go diving as much as she can and has found the learning from the other more experienced members in SUSAC to be very beneficial.
 Laura is in charge of all membership records and other diving related record keeping.
 Her role also includes introducing people to BSAC who may have qualified and be members of other agencies.

-The social secretary is responsible for making sure everyone stays connected and has a great time doing everything in the club that isn't diving.
-Aside from regular pub meets, the social secretary aims to provide a wide diversity of activities including activities such as paintballing, go-karting, bowling and more.
+Jack is a second-year marine biology student who learn to dive with SUSAC in his first year of university.As equipment officer, Jack is responsible for making sure all the club equipment is serviced and maintained to the highest possible standards.
+You can be sure that any equipment you borrow from SUSAC will be in top shape!Jack is also the social secretary and is responsible for making sure everyone stays connected and has a great time doing everything in the club that isn't diving.
+Aside from regular meets, social secretaries aim to provide a wide diversity of activities including activities such as paintballing, go-karting, bowling and more.

 Dive With Us